U.S. Route 93: Future

 US 93 (with US 60 to the southeast of Wickenburg) is currently the shortest and most direct route between Las Vegas and Phoenix, two of the fastest-growing cities in the United States.
 Upgrades of US 60 and US 93 to expressway status are scheduled between Las Vegas and Phoenix.
-Most recently, in the 2012 Fixing America's Surface Transportation Act, the United States Congress officially designated a new Interstate freeway corridor between the two cities as I-11, which would mostly or completely replace US 93 in Arizona.
+Most recently, in the 2012 Fixing America's Surface Transportation Act, the United States Congress officially designated a new Interstate freeway corridor between the two cities as Interstate 11, which would mostly or completely replace US 93 in Arizona.

-A new US 93 Alt. was built to bypass through traffic around downtown Kalispell, Montana, from 2010 to 2016.
+A new U.S. Route 93 Alternate was built to bypass through traffic around downtown Kalispell, Montana, from 2010 to 2016.
 Currently, US 93 through Kalispell is Main Street and Sunset Boulevard, a 25 to 45 mi/h arterial.
 Three segments of the bypass comprising a total of 4.5 mi were completed and opened to traffic from 2010 to 2013.
 The remaining 3 mi opened October 28, 2016.
 The southwest 3.2 mi segment of the bypass is currently only two lanes, and is slated for expansion to four lanes with two additional grade-separated interchanges when funding permits.